 Continuing Education: I am lucky to be friends with some of the most experienced and talented trainers around.
 Even they continue their education by learning from each dog and client they encounter, attending seminars and workshops and reading voraciously.
 So, plan on devoting time, energy and money to your ongoing education for years to come.

 When I first started out as a dog trainer it was far from fashionable to have a career with animals.
 My response to the question “What do you do?” almost always resulted in something along the lines of an uncomfortable pause and then “Oh, a dog walker.
 That must be a good way to stay fit.”
 Now, when people find out what I do, a more typical response is “Wow!
 That sounds like such a great job.
 I would love to do what you do!”
-The path to becoming a dog trainer can be a long one (I started almost 17 years ago), but I think Martin is right to sometimes take the slower, potentially more scenic route.
+The path to becoming a dog trainer can be a long one, but I think Martin is right to sometimes take the slower, potentially more scenic route.
 I know for me it has brought me to a wonderful destination.
-My friend was right; If it takes a bit longer than expected to get where you want to go, just remember that as long as you end up where you want, it will be worth the trip.
+My friend was right; If it takes a bit longer than expected to get where you want to go, just remember that as long as you end up where you want and have great experiences along they way it will be worth the trip.